 On October 10th 2019, the central bank hosted a workshop on cryptocurrencies and the law.
 The workshop was intended to share the central bank’s perspective thus far and to solicit the views of stakeholders and industry participants on blockchain, cryptocurrency and the law.

-The FCA has recently consulted on and published guidance in a Policy Statement (FCA Policy Statement 19/22, (“PS19/22”)) seeking to clarify the regulatory perimeter for market participants carrying on activities in the cryptoasset market.
+The FCA has recently, following consultation, published guidance in a Policy Statement (FCA Policy Statement 19/22, (“PS19/22”)) seeking to clarify the regulatory perimeter for market participants carrying on activities in the cryptoasset market.
 The aim of the guidance is to enable participants to be clear on where they are conducting activities that require authorisation.
 The guidance examines three different categories of cryptoassets—exchange, utility and security tokens—and considers whether they can fall within the established regulatory perimeter.
 As explored in further detail below at questions 7 and 8, it concludes that security tokens are within the regulatory perimeter, and that utility tokens may meet the definition of e-money in some circumstances and so fall to be regulated.
-It also observes that the Payment Services Regulations 2017 may apply to international money remittance where exchange tokens are used.
+It also observes that the UK Payment Services Regulations (which implement the EU’s Second Payment Services Directive) may apply to international money remittance where exchange tokens are used.

 The FCA also published research in March 2019 exploring consumer attitudes to, and awareness of, cryptocurrencies.
-The FCA identified four main findings: many consumers see cryptoassets as a fast-track to easy wealth; many consumers may not fully understand what they are purchasing; there are signs that cryptoassets are accompanied by risky behaviours; and that anecdotal evidence about cryptoassets may overstate harm.
+The FCA identified four main findings: (i) many consumers see cryptoassets as a fast-track to easy wealth; (ii) many consumers may not fully understand what they are purchasing; (iii) there are signs that cryptoassets are accompanied by risky behaviours; and (iv) anecdotal evidence about cryptoassets may overstate their potential harm.

-These are in addition to the consultations and reviews referenced in the responses above, that is: the UKJT’s legal statement considering the ability of cryptoassets and private keys to be characterised as personal property, and the circumstances in which a smart contract is capable of giving rise to binding legal obligations; the FCA’s consultation concerning the prohibition of the sale of investment products that reference cryptoassets to retail clients; and HMT’s review of the regulatory perimeter.
+These are in addition to the consultations and reviews identified in question 3 above, that is: (i) the UKJT’s legal statement which will consider the ability of cryptoassets to be characterised as personal property, and the circumstances in which a smart contract is capable of giving rise to binding legal obligations; (ii) the FCA’s consultation concerning the prohibition of the sale of investment products that reference cryptoassets to retail clients; and (iii) HMT’s review of the regulatory perimeter.
 Much of this work has been informed by previous FCA discussion papers, as well as a paper published in October 2018 by the Cryptoassets Taskforce (which brought together HMT, the FCA and the BoE in order to develop an approach to cryptoassets and DLT) and an inquiry into digital currencies and DLT launched by the House of Commons Treasury Committee in February 2018 culminating in a report published in September 2018.

 The federal government has been swift to create various task forces to address the various blockchain issues, ranging from the specialized Cyber Unit created in 2017 by the SEC in charge of securities violations pertaining to cryptocurrency and digital assets, to the more recent working group within the Department of Commerce to define blockchain in 2019.
 Consultations have also taken the shape of calls for public comment, such as in the context of the Disclosure Sandbox.
 For the more recent projects, the takeaways are still to be seen but from the analysis to date, blockchain does not escape the existing legislative and regulatory framework and the agencies are keen to avoid possible issues of fraud and manipulation that can be caused by such technologies.